 It was time…. way past time.
 Though I had only been a part of LeTourneau University’s Marketing and Communications team for about 2 years, it hadn’t taken long for me to become familiar with everyone’s weariness of the bloated, cumbersome and dated website that had been in place for the past 15+ years.

 The Old Site

-Various pages within the website held different levels of importance, and I wanted those differences to bo felt, providing certain visual cues to subconsciously inform site visitors.
+Various pages within the website held different levels of importance, and I wanted those differences to be felt, providing certain visual cues to subconsciously inform site visitors.
 After considering the breadth of content that would be featured, and accounting for future growth, I came up with a modular system to accommodate the variety.
 The site templates would be generated for the largest subsets of content.
-The home page would stand on its own, followed by academic landing pages for the different colleges and major departments, and finally there would be an article page designed to hold information, accessible after about 3 clicks or a direct link.
+The home page would stand on its own, followed by academic landing pages for the different colleges and major departments, and finally, there would be an article page designed to hold information, accessible after about 3 clicks or a direct link.

 Then, within each of those templates, pre-designed modules could be activated or inactivated to present content when and where it was needed.
-For Instance, the article page would consist of a hero image or background video, a title bar with a submenu to include important areas within each department and a main content area comprised of 3 vertical sections.
+For Instance, the article page would consist of a hero image or background video, a title bar with a submenu to include important areas within each department, and the main content area comprised of 3 vertical sections.
 The only constant would be the main, center article section, and the left and right columns could be activated when necessary.
 Nearly every page was built this way, and the months ahead would prove that decision to be a wise one.

 The Final Product

 Overall, I was very proud of the final product which ended up winning several awards, and long after completion, our team still considers the project one of our proudest moments.
 It solved so many problems and made information accessible to prospective students and campus partners in a modern, responsive package.
 In a time when so many turn-key solutions exist, it was quite an accomplishment to build a website from the ground up.
 It was—and still is—something we can call our own for years to come…. but hopefully not 15+